.png)

 "California adopted a top-two primary to give every voter a meaningful vote, regardless of party.
 Over the decade-plus it's been around, it has delivered: increasing competition and improving representation.

 No election system is perfect.
-In a deep blue state, a general election for governor between two Republicans would be unrepresentative — but that very small possibility is shrinking by the day.
+In a deep blue state, a general election for governor between two Republicans would be unrepresentative — but the chance remains highly unlikely.

 California’s top-two system is far superior to a broken status quo.
 In the 45 other states that still use traditional party primaries, elections are all but guaranteed to be unrepresentative — decided in low-turnout contests that deny millions of Americans a vote that truly matters.